 "Any dispute arising out of or in connection with this contract, including any question regarding its existence, validity or termination, shall be referred to and finally resolved by arbitration administered by the Singapore International Arbitration Centre ("SIAC") in accordance with the Arbitration Rules of the Singapore International Arbitration Centre ("SIAC Rules") for the time being in force, which rules are deemed to be incorporated by reference in this clause.

-- The seat of the arbitration shall be [City, Country]. - The Tribunal shall consist of [one or three] arbitrator(s). - The arbitration language shall be . - Parties should also include an applicable law clause.
-The following is recommended: - This contract is governed by the laws of [country of jurisdiction]"
+- The seat of the arbitration shall be [City, Country]. - The Tribunal shall consist of [state one, or state three] arbitrator(s). - The language of the arbitration shall be [•].